mehulbhat/TreasureHunt/index.md

    solve the challenge.
 5. Little to no technical knowledge is needed for this challenge, primarily your analytical skills, so think in that manner.
+6. You need the answers for each round to help unlock the next one.
-6. Oh, and one little thing, once you accept and start the challenge, you will have a 3 hour timer beginning, at the end of which this page and the whole treasure hunt will shut down, and you will lose your birthday surprise.
+7. Oh, and one little thing, once you accept and start the challenge, you will have a 3 hour timer beginning, at the end of which this page and the whole treasure hunt will shut down, and you will lose your birthday surprise.
 May the odds be with you.